 About the Race

 The 14th Annual Silicon Valley Kids Triathlon (also lovingly referred to as the "Kids Tri" or "SVKT") is one of the country's largest Triathlons specifically for Kids age 4-15.
-This year, there will be 1000 kids participating in the event.

 In case you're wondering, a triathlon is a race that consists of three main events: Swimming, Cycling, and Running (in that order).
 Kids start the race with the swimming event at the De Anza College pool in waves of between about 25 to 50 other kids.
 From the swim, they'll run to the transition area put on their helmets and shoes (and anything else they need).
 They'll then mount their bikes head out to the bike course on the De Anza College campus roads (Note that the bike course will be closed to all vehicular traffic).
 When the kids are done with the bike, they'll head back to transition to put their bike away, then head to the run on the De Anza Track.
 They’ll finish the course on the track.